 Within this role, the EUSPA is tasked with ensuring that the end user remains at the centre of European Space Programme.
 To accomplish this, the EUSPA is in constant dialogue with user communities, industry and stakeholders.
 For instance, the EUSPA is closely working with chipset and receiver manufacturers to ensure all products are Galileo-capable.
 In addition to receiver manufacturers, the Agency is also working with the major user communities, such as maritime and rail stakeholders, so they can update their systems and be ready to use Galileo.

-The GSA (now EUSPA) awarded a contract to the European Satellite Services Provider (ESSP) in 2013, to act as the single EGNOS Service Provider from 2014 until the end of 2021, with a clear mandate to help foster the use of satellite navigation in Europe.
+EUSPA awarded a contract to the European Satellite Services Provider (ESSP) in 2022, to act as the single EGNOS Service Provider (under contract GSA/CD/09/19) from 2023 until the end of 2032, with a clear mandate to help foster the use of satellite navigation in Europe.

 The EUSPA’s mission is to support European Union objectives and achieve the highest return on European Satellite Programme investment, in terms of benefits to users and economic growth and competitiveness, by: